dwrolvink/Linux/Gitautomata/README.md

 A couple of config files are saved to ./zimmerman/ and ./higala (not in this repo), and those are copied back after the freshpull to keep necessary server config working, that is not in the repository.

+All the files prefixed with _ will be dot sourced to every script file.